 Sam Lock was brought into the gallery’s programme by Freddie Burness, who in 2018 joined his father Christopher Burness as a Director of the gallery, which has been in business for 40 years.
 At 30 years old, Freddie is representative of a generation of young gallerists around the world who are rethinking traditional locations, business models and dealer/artists relations, to usher in a new dawn for the commercial art world.

-This inaugural exhibition will be viewable by appointment only.
+This inaugural exhibition will be viewable by appointment only after the 12th of April.
 Appointments can be made through email@example.com.